LdT: An indicator of ionospheric activity based on statistical distributions in GNSS-derived TEC rates of change: Fitting and widths

 \GEemw{\alpha_3} \GEema{\alpha_4}

 \GEepw{\alpha_5} \GEepa{\alpha_6}

 \GEpwo{\alpha_7} \GEpwe{\alpha_8} \GEpwa{\alpha_9}

 The main fitting function contains four parts, mainly consisting of a central Gaussian core added to two independent exponential decays, one in the positive dTEC direction, one negative; and a shared offset from exact zero dTEC.
-For brevity, we will henceforth refer to this as a ``G2E'' (a Gaussian plus two exponentials) fit, \cRed{and the various components are depicted on Figure \ref{fig-fitscheme}.} This fit requires 7 real-valued parameters $\{\alpha_i\}$, where all but the offset are always positive valued, and where odd indices denote widths, and even indices denote amplitudes.
-The fitting function is: ~
+For brevity, we will henceforth refer to this as a ``G2E'' (a Gaussian plus two exponentials) fit, and the various components are depicted on Figure \ref{fig-fitscheme}.
+This fit requires 7 real-valued parameters $\{\alpha_i\}$, where all but the offset are always positive valued, and where odd indices denote widths, and even indices denote amplitudes.
+The combination of functions used in the fit is: ~

 where $\dTEC$ is dTEC, $G(\alpha;x)$ is a normalised Gaussian with standard deviation $\alpha$ centred at zero, and $E^{\pm}(\alpha;x)$ are one-sided and normalised exponentials with width parameters $\alpha_3$ and $\alpha_5$.
-One of these ($E^{-}$) is non-zero only for $\dTEC \le \alpha_0$ values, and the other ($E^{+}$) is non-zero only for $\dTEC \ge \alpha_0$ values. \cRed{Defining $\delta = \dTEC - \GEoff$,} these fitting functions are therefore ~
+One of these ($E^{-}$) is non-zero only for $\dTEC \le \alpha_0$ values, and the other ($E^{+}$) is non-zero only for $\dTEC \ge \alpha_0$ values.
+Defining $\delta = \dTEC - \GEoff$, these fitting functions are therefore ~

 where $E^{\pm}$ are otherwise zero, except at exactly $\delta=0$ where we replace the value of the exponential function with $1/2$.